heroku/heroku-buildpack-pgbouncer/README.md

            └── connect@1.6.2
            Dependencies installed

 The buildpack will install and configure pgbouncer and stunnel to connect to `DATABASE_URL` over a secure connection.
-Add `bin/pgbouncer-stunnel.sh && ` to any process in the Procfile to run pgbouncer and stunnel alongside that process.
+Prepend `bin/pgbouncer-stunnel.sh && DATABASE_URL=$PGBOUNCER_URI ` to any process in the Procfile to run pgbouncer and stunnel alongside that process.

 Use `PGBOUNCER_URI` as your database uri in your app and it will be generated on dyno boot.